rakia drink

 Flavor Improving

-Father modification to the color, taste, and aromas is possible after the distillation process has been completed, and it is a choice based on the producer’s satisfaction with the distillate.
+Father modification to the colour, taste, and aromas is possible after the distillation process has been completed, and it is a choice based on the producer’s satisfaction with the distillate.

-• Rakia does not tolerate sweetening, but a slight, barely perceptible sweetening softens the taste and it becomes softer.
+• Rakia does not tolerate sweetening, but a slight, barely perceptible sweetening softens the taste and becomes softer.
 Sweetening is usually done with a pre-prepared syrup of water and sugar.
-The preparation of the syrup can be done in a cold and warm way, in essence, simple syrup made cold or heated.
+The syrup can be prepared coldly or warmly; simple syrup is made cold or heated.

-• How to – With a constant stirring add the syrup into the rakia, depending on the amount of brandy the portion of syrup can be between 100-200 ml.
+• How to—Add the syrup to the rakia with constant stirring; depending on the amount of brandy, the syrup can be between 100 and 200 ml.
 After each serving, the brandy is stirred vigorously and left for ten minutes to homogenize.
-Take a sample and taste.
-If the taste is not satisfactory, the second portion of sugar syrup is added.
-Stir, wait 10 minutes, and take a new sample again.
+Take a sample and taste it.
+If the taste is unsatisfactory, add the second portion of sugar syrup.
+Stir, wait 10 minutes, and retake a new sample.

-• It needs to be left for a week to balance, then poured into bottles, and stored in the basement.
+• It must be left for a week to balance, then poured into bottles and stored in the basement.

-• Glycerin – colorless, odorless, sweet-tasting. and usually added to vodka.
-The usual added amount is between 0.5ml – 2ml per 1L.
+• Glycerin – colourless, odourless, sweet-tasting.
+And they are usually added to vodka.
+The usual added amount is between 0.5ml and 2ml per 1L.

-• Gum Arabic – used to improve the mouthfeel of the spirit.
-The added amount is 0.5ml to 50ml per 1L.
+• Gum Arabic improves the mouthfeel of the spirit.
+It is added in an amount of 0.5 ml to 50 ml per 1L.

-• Toasted oak chips – usually used in glass jar maturation, due to lack of barrels.
-Fill the jar only 70% in order to give proper oxygen access to the distillate.
+• Due to the lack of barrels, toasted oak chips are usually used in glass jar maturation.
+The jar should be filled only 70% to give proper oxygen access to the distillate.

-• The coloring of the brandy is done after sweetening.
-If this is ignored changes in clarity and color may occur.
-Coloring is best to do with natural dyes that are easily applied at home and which more importantly, are not harmful to health compared to chemical (synthetic) colorants.
+• Brandy is coloured after sweetening.
+If this is ignored, changes in clarity and colour may occur.
+Colouring is best done with natural dyes that are easily applied at home and, more importantly, are not harmful to health compared to chemical (synthetic) colourants.

 • Aromatization of rakia can be done in different ways:

-• by the direct use of natural aroma sources during the fermentation or distillation process.
+• Direct use of natural aroma sources during the fermentation or distillation is also possible.

-• indirect use of natural aroma sources – flowers, leaves, seeds, whole plants, incl. and herbs.
-Done after distillation, similar to the way of adding simple syrup.
+• After distillation, indirect use of natural aroma sources—flowers, leaves, seeds, whole plants, and herbs—was done, similar to simple syrup.

-In the case of spirits, it is the decision of the producers whether to implement such processes.
+In the case of spirits, the producers decide whether to implement such processes.
 If they opt for such a step, their goal will be to improve the smoothness of the alcohol and remove its harsh taste.

 Maturation

-Maturation is my preferred method of improving rakia’s flavor, letting the aging process work its magic, and staying away from the additives, but that’s my personal preference, and I believe as long as you enjoy your drink, go for it!
+Maturation is my preferred method of improving rakia’s flavour, letting the aging process work its magic and avoiding additives, but that’s my preference.
+As long as you enjoy your drink, go for it!

-• Maturation – after distillation the barrel of choice will determine and add will additional aroma into rakia.
-On how long to keep it in the cask will depend on different factors and no one answer fits all.
+• Maturation – after distillation, the barrel of choice will determine and add aroma to the rakia.
+How long to keep it in the cask will depend on different factors, and no one answer fits all.
 Some of the factors to consider are:

-• size of barrels – smaller and new cask will speed up the maturation process.
+• Size of barrels – smaller and new casks will speed up the maturation process.

-• ambient temperature of the storage place – in theory higher temperature above 20°С will speed up the aging compared to 10°С, but that will also increase the evaporation and will affect the strength of the distillate.
+• Ambient temperature of the storage place—in theory, a higher temperature above 20°С will speed up the aging compared to 10°С, but that will also increase the evaporation and affect the strength of the distillate.

-There are some brands there or even homemade ones older than 10 years, most of them though after the desired barrel-aging time are transferred into glass vessels.
+There are some brands or even homemade ones older than ten years; however, most of them are transferred into glass vessels after the desired barrel-aging time.

-• The fruit brandies’ maturation is usually shorter than the grape ones, as the wooden cask negatively impacts the initial fruit flavor.
+• The maturation of fruit brandies is usually shorter than that of grape ones, as the wooden cask negatively impacts the initial fruit flavour.

-• When the amount of rakia is small and there are no suitable wooden containers, aging can also take place in glass (damajani).
-However, due to the lack of oxygen, the spirit is not enriched with phenolic compounds, and as result is not aging.
+• When the amount of rakia is small, and there are no suitable wooden containers, aging can also occur in glass (damajani).
+However, due to the lack of oxygen, the spirit is not enriched with phenolic compounds and, as a result, is not aging.
 It remains as it was poured, regardless of the duration of storage (aging).

 To age, it is necessary to create conditions close to those provided by wooden vessels.
-In practice, this is achieved by adding wood to the brandy from which to extract phenolic compounds.
-Both in industrial and domestic production small chips, shavings, or sawdust from old dry oak wood are used for this purpose.
+This is achieved by adding wood to the brandy to extract phenolic compounds.
+Small chips, shavings, or sawdust from old dry oak wood are used in industrial and domestic production.

 Blending

 The goal of blending spirits is similar to making cocktails.
-By mixing ingredients (spirits) with different maturation and flavors, we are creating nuanced and complex new drinks, and as in the case of distillation, it is a form of art.
-For creating blended spirits, one can argue that we need very skillful master blenders, aware of all the aroma properties and balancing them to create an enjoyable result.
+We create nuanced and complex new drinks by mixing ingredients (spirits) with different maturation and flavours.
+Distillation is a form of art, and making blended spirits requires skillful master blenders who are aware of all the aroma properties and can balance them to create an enjoyable result.

-Regarding the rakia, blending is not as widely used as in scotch or brandy production, and the reason for that is the choice of base materials and the intended final flavor.
+Blending is not as widely used in the production of rakia as it is in scotch or brandy, and the reason for that is the choice of base materials and the intended final flavour.

-In fruit rakia making, the distillers aim to preserve the initial flavor.
-By blending two different aromas, they will venture into the realm of cocktails instead of having a clean and easily identifiable product.
+In making fruit rakia, the distillers aim to preserve the initial flavour.
+By blending two different aromas, they will venture into cocktails instead of having a clean and easily identifiable product.

-They can not blend spirits with different maturity, as aging changes the rakia’s expected aroma and color.
+They can not blend spirits with different maturity, as aging changes the rakia’s expected aroma and colour.

-In grape rakia, blending is easier to implement, but it depends on the grape used.
+Blending is more straightforward to implement in grape rakia but depends on the grape used.
 The less aromatic types are the most suitable for that purpose, similar to cognac, as they benefit the most from the maturation aroma impact.

 Spirits Bottling and Marketing

-By bottling, I don’t mean when the spirit is bottled, but why is it important to do it.
-As trivial as it may sound, the packaging decision will most of the time make or break a product on the commercial market, especially on the international one.
+By bottling, I don’t mean when the spirit is bottled, but why is it important to do it?
+As trivial as it may sound, the packaging decision usually makes or breaks a product on the commercial market, especially internationally.

 The spirits market is highly competitive.
 Every producing company aims to create a niche, enter a new market, differentiate from other competitors, and maximize the profit potential of its products.

-Having a good product is half of the work, the more difficult part is convincing people to buy your drinks and not someone else’s.
+Having a good product is half the work; the more difficult part is convincing people to buy your drinks instead of someone else’s.

 Why consumers buy what they buy

-Consumers base their decisions on internal and external search.
+Consumers base their decisions on internal and external searches.
 About 70% of potential buyers in the store are unsure what they will buy.
-Their decisions are based on a subconscious irrational feeling about how an item looks, how it makes them feel, what memories bring back to life, remembering other people’s reviews, etc.
+Their decisions are based on subconscious, irrational feelings about how an item looks, how it makes them feel, what memories bring back to life, remembering other people’s reviews, etc.

-We can generally summarize the consumers’ approach to decision making as:
+We can generally summarize the consumers’ approach to decision-making as follows:

-• Internal search – it is based on their previous experience, most of the people will go something familiar, if not convinced by the product design or the lack of knowledge about it.
+• Internal search is based on their experience; most people will go for something familiar if they are not convinced by the product design or lack knowledge.
 It creates a steeper obstacle for new entrants to a market.

 • An external search is about acting upon other consumers’ feedback for a particular product on social platforms, reviews, and search engine results.

-Once the producers are aware of the reasons people might buy similar products and understand their psychological motives, they will be able to design a marketing strategy of successfully exploring new opportunities and maximizing their sales.
+Once the producers understand why people might buy similar products and their psychological motives, they can design a marketing strategy to explore new opportunities and maximize their sales successfully.

 Emotional Factors

-Targeting an irrational cause for making a decision can be made by looking at the triggers.
+Targeting an irrational cause for making a decision can be done by looking at the triggers.

-• Packaging – rakia producers are already doing a good job in bottle design, I would say better than vodka, gin, or whisky, where they are lacking is more exposure.
-Packaging represents instant communication in a way of:
+• Packaging – Rakia producers are already doing an excellent job at bottle design.
+I would say it is better than vodka, gin, or whisky; where they are lacking is more exposure.
+Packaging represents instant communication in a way:

 • Buyers are aware of it